-- 8. From the pleadings and on perusal of material on record it is understood that - The applicant is engaged in the business of manufacture and sale of ferro alloys, a power intensive industry, in the Telangana State and had been availing power supply with contracted demand of 20 MVA from the erstwhile Central Power Distribution Company of Andhra Pradesh Limited (APCPDCL) and eventually from the respondent No.1 (TSSPDCL) in whose area of supply the applicant Ferro Alloy Unit [HT SC No. SGR 129] was located i.e., at Rudraram (V), Patancheru (M) in Sangareddy District. - b) That the applicant had to close down their unit due to unfavourable market conditions and power holidays imposed by the erstwhile APCPDCL.
-The power connection of the applicant was disconnected by the Respondent No. 2 on 19.06.2013 due to non-payment of regular CC bills.
-Subsequently, the HT agreement was terminated on 19.10.2013.
+- 8. From the pleadings and on perusal of material on record it is understood that - a) The applicant is engaged in the business of manufacture and sale of ferro alloys, a power intensive industry, in the Telangana State and had been availing power supply with contracted demand of 20 MVA from the erstwhile Central Power Distribution Company of Andhra Pradesh Limited (APCPDCL) and eventually from the respondent No.1 (TSSPDCL) in whose area of supply the applicant Ferro Alloy Unit [HTSCNo.SGR129] was located i.e., at Rudraram (V), Patancheru (M) in Sangareddy District.